hujhax/austin-improv-wiki/The Ladies Are Funny Festival.md

 ## History
 The festival was founded by [[Girls Girls Girls]] in 2007.

-Stand-up comedian Selena Coppock and NYC sketch troupe [http://www.facebook.com/SBJMComedy Skinny Bitch Jesus Meeting] have performed in every LAFF since its inception.
+NYC sketch troupe [http://www.facebook.com/SBJMComedy Skinny Bitch Jesus Meeting] have performed in every LAFF since its inception.

 In 2012, the festival introduced short films into their program.